ginapult/ginapult.github.io/git.md

 + **Staged** - Flagged a file’s changed version to be committed in the next snapshot

 ## History of Git
-+ roots to the open source software project Linux kernel.
-+ Developers began using a DVCS called BitKeeper in 2002.
++ roots to the open source software project Linux kernel; developers started using a DVCS called BitKeeper in 2002
 + In 2005, many of these developers stopped using this DVCS due to tension between the Linux kernel community and the company behind BitKeeper’s and the eventual revocation of the DVCS’ gratis status.
-+ Linus Torvalds, the chief architect of the Linux kernel, began creating Git, with the intention of creating a DVCS with a workflow design similar to that of BitKeeper, which was also fast, Git allowed for non-linear development via multiple branches, could support large projects, possessed strong mechanisms preventing corruption, and had a simple design.
++ Linus Torvalds, the chief architect of the Linux kernel, began creating Git, with the intention of creating a DVCS with a workflow design similar to that of BitKeeper, which was also fast; Git allowed for non-linear development via multiple branches, could support large projects, possessed strong mechanisms preventing corruption, and had a simple design
-+ Since its inception in 2005, Git has become one of the most utilized Version Control Systems in the world.
++ Since its inception in 2005, Git has become one of the most utilized Version Control Systems in the world

 ## Getting Started
 + Download and Install Git